"Kids! Come say hello, your brother's back from the hospital to see you!" announced Remus as he and Harry entered the family home.

 Pushing all thoughts of Snape from his mind, Harry stepped forward with a smile on his face, before he quickly pulled his head back.

 The potion itself looked revolting, a very ugly shade of grey that bubbled under the fire that they'd lit inside of the toilet underneath the cauldron with an incendio charm.

 The others just laughed at his reaction but assured him that he'd get used to the awful smell the more time he spent around it.

-Harry wasn't so sure about that, but stayed within breathing distance of the potion while he watched Susan and Hermione stir the potion and add a bit of crushed boomslang skin, causing it to temporarily shift from an ugly grey to a dark maroon, before once again changing back.
+Harry wasn't so sure about that but stayed close nonetheless while he watched Susan and Hermione stir the potion and add a bit of crushed boomslang skin.
+This caused it to temporarily shift from an ugly grey to a dark maroon, before once again changing back to its original colour.